dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/07 Lecture 07.md

 :::{.remark}
 Note that taking direct limits is exact, so we can do this in either order.
-There are potential set-theoretic issues if $X$ is not quasicompact.
+There are potential set-theoretic issues if $X$ is not quasicompact; one fix is to only work in the finitely-presented setting, which is the choice we'll make here.
 :::

 :::{.definition title="Čech Cohomology"}